haani-niyaz/atlassian-admin-tools/README.md

 #### Backup app

 This will cause the application to stop running as it is a requirement before the backup operation starts.
-This is the only state changing action the program executes.
+Note that it is mandatory to supply the `-s` option to perform the backup.

 `sudo ./run.py --app jira --file /tmp/jira.json.json -bs`